SeasX/SeasLog/README.md

 #### Manually release stream flow from logger
 `SeasLog' caches the stream handle opened by the log logger to save the overhead of creating a stream.
 The handle will be automatically released at the end of the request.
 If in CLI mode, the process will also automatically release when it exits.
-Or you can use the following functions to manually release.
+Or you can use the following functions to manually release(manually release function needs to update SeasLog 1.8.6 or updated version).
 > Manually release all of the logger stream handle：
 ```php
 SeasLog::closeLoggerStream();